DavidHe1127/Mr.He_HandBook/DevOps/Azure/networking.md

 ### Private endpoint

-- A private endpoint has a private ip allocated from its hosting subnet of your vnet.
+- A private endpoint has a private ip allocated from its hosting subnet of vnet.
 This ip is used for conns to Azure services.
 - A private DNS zone is created when adding a private link to an Azure service e.g `privatelink.blob.core.windows.net` is created when adding a private endpoint conn in storage account.
 - The zone contains records enabling Azure service when being resolved from within the subnet to the ip of private endpoint:
 ```